DevonWright/salesforce-ai-engineer-journey/README.md

 # Salesforce AI Engineer Journey

-Documenting my progression into AI — leveraging 6 years of Salesforce architecture experience as a technical moat rather than background to leave behind.
+Documenting my progression into AI — leveraging 6 years of Salesforce architecture experience as a technical moat.

 ## Projects